 Headings are an important part of APA style and scholarly writing in general.
 The APA Guide points out that "Concise headings help the reader anticipate key points and track the development of your argument" (p.
 62).
-In your RWS classes, not all of your papers may have section headings, but RWS 1301 assignments like the Rhetorical Analysis and Community Problem Report and RWS 1302 assignments like the Genre Analysis and Research Report/Literature Review will likely benefit from having section headings, keep in mind that they need to be concise yet descriptive.
+In your RWS classes, not all of your papers may have section headings, but RWS 1301/ENGL 1311 assignments like the Rhetorical Analysis and Community Problem Report and RWS 1302/ENGL 1312 assignments like the Genre Analysis and Research Report/Literature Review will likely benefit from having section headings to guide yourself while writing and the reader while reading.
+As you write your headings, keep in mind that they need to be concise yet descriptive.
 Also, note that they should always be statements as opposed to questions.